Saturday, August 5, 2023

 We ordered a seafood platter of shrimp, fish, hush puppies, and fries.

-We walked back to the Trolley Stop and waited for the trolley to take us to Gatlinburg Visitor Center.
+We returned to the Trolley Stop and waited for the trolley to take us to the Gatlinburg Visitor Center.

 At the cross, there was an accident involving four vehicles.
 Our turn was blocked by police vehicles.

-We had to take a detour which took us a couple of miles out of the way.
+We had to take a detour, which took us a couple of miles away.

-We took the next trolley going to Pigeon Forge which also had to take a detour.
+We took the next trolley to Pigeon Forge, which also had to take a detour.

 This ended up being an all-day event.